jacobmorra/connconstr-rc_flyfish/README.md

 For any questions, please contact jacob.morra@duke.edu

 ## Important Files
-==Wnorm.csv is the result of querying Janelia's EM hemibrain.
+==Wnorm.csv== is the result of querying Janelia's EM hemibrain.
 This is the connectome first used in experiment 1.